Server-side programming involves writing code that connects web pages with databases, XML pages, email servers,

 faster than traditional ASP pages do.
 ASP.NET pages can be written in many languages, but the most popular are C# (pronounced C-sharp) and

 Visual Basic .NET (VB.NET).

 Like Python, PHP is open source.
-It has rapidly become a popular alternative to the proprietary languages such as ColdFusion and ASP.NET.
+It is the language behind WordPress and has long been a popular alternative to proprietary languages such as ColdFusion and ASP.NET.